TassioCarmo/havard-cs50x-week8-js-html-css/README.md

 there's algorithms that figure out how you decide to send a packet up, down, left, or right, so to speak.
 But they do so by taking an input

+instead assign an IP address to a router.
+That router or access point just in your home, for example.

+## #Access Points
+- One of the ways we’ve dealt with the IPv4 addressing problem is to start assigning multiple people to the same IP address.Today the router has the public address
+- while every device using it has the privates ,with the router's job as to sort of act as a traffic cop, allowing everybody who's connected to that router to use the same IP address to get out.

 ## TCP/IP
 the message would have the source address and the destination address and the type of server, garantees the package will get to the destination